-Throughout the year, the Chair of the Audit Committee met regularly with the external auditor, representatives of the internal audit group and senior members of the Corporation's financial reporting group.
-In 2020, the Committee reviewed and approved the annual audit plan of the internal audit group and the external auditor and received regular reports from Internal Audit Services.
-In addition, the Audit Committee received reports on key audit matters from the external auditor.
+Throughout the year, the Chair of the Audit Committee met regularly with KPMG, representatives of the internal audit group and senior members of the Corporation's financial reporting group.
+In 2021, the Committee reviewed and approved the annual audit plan of the internal audit group and KPMG and received regular reports from Internal Audit Services.
+In addition, the Audit Committee received reports on key audit matters from KPMG.